snail23/update-zig/README.md

 `update-zig`

 ## Prerequisites
-Make sure the following extra packages are installed if any issues arise on your system:
+Make sure the following packages are installed if any issues arise on your system:
 - `gawk`
 - `dialog`
 - `jq`